gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 ```
 ## Low Level Stepper Queue Management (low level access)

-If the queue is already running, then the start parameter is obsolote.
+If the queue is already running, then the start parameter is obsolete.
 But the queue may run out of commands while executing addQueueEntry,
 so it is better to set start=true to automatically restart/continue
 a running queue.